shelljs/shelljs/README.md

 Available options:

 + `-v`: output a diagnostic for every file processed
-+ `-c`: like verbose but report only when a change is made
++ `-c`: like verbose, but report only when a change is made
 + `-R`: change files and directories recursively

 Examples: